RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 deadlines can be met.

 RMS calls for the static assignment of task priorities based upon their period.
-The shorter a task’s period, the higher its priority.
+The shorter a task's period, the higher its priority.
 For example, a task with a 1 millisecond period has higher priority than a task with a 100 millisecond period.
 If two tasks have the same period, then RMS does not distinguish between the tasks.
 However, RTEMS specifies that when given tasks of equal priority, the task which has been ready longest will execute first.
-RMS’s priority assignment scheme does not provide one with exact numeric values for task priorities.
+RMS's priority assignment scheme does not provide one with exact numeric values for task priorities.
 For example, consider the following task set and priority assignments: